 Elia Beach, Mykonos, Greece

-Super Paradise is better known in Mykonos, but we like the more laid back Elia Beach for the less crowded scene.
+Super Paradise is better known in Mykonos, but we like the more laid back Elia Beach.
 The beach itself is tucked in a little cove and lined with trees.
 Add in super-casual and delicious restaurants that turn into open-air dance clubs after the sun goes down – we call that a recipe for success!

 Best for Seniors and/or Multi-Generational Family Vacations

 Whether you’re grandpa and grandma looking for a week away, or you’re bringing the grandkids and kids along for the ride, Maui is a perennial favorite for a reason.
 It’s so easy.
 And beautiful.
 And laid back, Plus, did you know the weather is perfect pretty much year round?
 Dining options are varied and tailored to a multitude of tastes.
 There are low-energy activities like whale watching/dinner cruises and luaus to experience.
 There’s also more high-energy activities like zip lining, surfing and cycling to try.
 Did we mention the scenery is stunning?

 Sayulita, Riviera Nayarit, Mexico